SpotIM/spotim-integration-docs/multiple-conversation-instances/README.md

 # [Multiple Conversation Instances](multiple-instances-example.html)

 You can embed multiple Conversations on the same page.
 Some features such as infinite scroll pages or Single Page Applications (SPAs) require this functionality.
-This approach creates a `<div>` container where the Conversation's data loads.
+This approach creates a `<div>` container where the Conversation's content loads.

 **Important:** The `POST_ID` and `ARTICLE_URL` parameters must match the article that the Conversation relates to.
 If the URL changes while a user is using an infinite scroll Conversation or swapping articles in an SPA, ensure that the Conversation's `ARTICLE_URL` matches the new URL.
-Using an identical `ARTICLE_URL` in two different Conversations could lead to a corrupted state.
+Using an identical `ARTICLE_URL` in two different Conversations could lead to a corruption in the system.
 Each Conversation should also refer to a different `POST_ID`, otherwise the same Conversation will be loaded multiple times.

 ## Adding an Instance